 If samples do trigger the action level, the 1991 LCR called for remedial actions, including:

 - Corrosion control treatment to prevent or inhibit the corrosion of lead service lines.
 This is the primary means of reducing lead contamination under the LCR.

 - Public outreach and education on the health impacts of elevated lead levels in drinking water.

 - Lead service line replacement.
 The 1991 LCR required water systems to replace seven percent of their lead services lines each year, or 14 years total for full lead service line replacement.

 The Obama Era: Proposed Changes to the 1991 LCR

 In 2015, EPA’s Lead and Copper Rule Working Group published a report outlining the shortcomings of the 1991 LCR and proposing recommendations to improve the rule.
-Specifically, the Group found that the feasibility-based MCL failed to protect people from ingesting dangerous levels of lead.
+Specifically, the Group found that the feasibility-based action level failed to protect people from ingesting dangerous levels of lead.
 Also, the slow rate of required lead service line replacement and the rule’s reliance on corrosion control as the primary method to reduce water contamination contributed to detrimental and long-lasting health impacts.
 Finally, the Group noted the need to improve transparency and public outreach, including the creation of a national inventory of lead service lines.

 In October 2016, the Obama EPA published a white paper with recommended changes to the 1991 LCR in response to the Working Group’s report.
 In the white paper, EPA recommended the following revisions in order to improve public health and streamline implementation: